Type-Here/fn_lock_setting/README.md

 ### Supported Devices

-- Apple MacOS (?) -- NOT TESTED
 - Apple Keyboard -- Not Tested personally, but working in original source
+- Keychron Keyboards and others identified as hid_apple (from source)
-- Asus
+- Asus Devices working with asus_wmi module
 - (Others soon to come..
 Submit your Code/Infos!)

 ### Thanks